eclipse/paho.mqtt.rust/README.md

 ## Latest News

-Version 0.7 brings full support for MQTT v5.

-Work has started to move the library to modern Rust, including upgrading to the 2018 Edition and implementing the asynchronous client using async/await.
-That should hopefully be complete by June 2020.
+Work has started to move the library to modern Rust, including:

+- Upgrade to the 2018 Edition
+- Convert Tokens to implement std Future (i.e. Futures 0.3) and support async/await.
+- Clean up and modernize the error type using _thiserror_ crate.

+That should hopefully be complete by late May 2020.

+The previous release, version 0.7.x brought full support for MQTT v5.

 To keep up with the latest announcements for this project, follow: